 While we do prefer in-person lessons, there are some advantages to online lessons:

-You can see yourself singing, so you can get instant feedback on posture, mouth shape, assisting movements, and visible tension.
+You can see yourself singing, so you can get instant feedback on posture, mouth shape, and tension.

 Tips for Great Online Lessons